jhuckaby/pixl-cli/README.md

 });
 ```

+### Indeterminite Progress

+For indeterminate progress, simply set the `amount` to the `max`.
+If these two values are identical, the progress bar is shown in an "indeterminate" state (e.g. the filled portion of the bar is drawn in a different color, default `gray`).
+This is to handle cases where a job "sits at 100%" but isn't quite complete, and also handle deliberate intermintate jobs (i.e. your code can just set the `amount` to the `max` to show an interminate bar).
+This also hides the time remaining.

+For an additional UI hint, if you know your job is going to be indeterminate from the start, set the `pct` option to `false` to hide the percentage display.
+Otherwise it'll show "100%" during indeterminacy.

 ### Changing Color Styles

 The progress bar uses a set of color styles from the [chalk](https://www.npmjs.com/package/chalk) module or a custom function for the spinner, braces, bar chunks, percentage display, remaining time, and your custom text (if applicable).
 To customize these, pass in a `styles` object with the following keys: